chrisdoc/thesis/thesis.md

 allowed distance.
 By decreasing the distance between $H_i$ and $H_{i+1}$ the distance between $H_{i+1}$ and $H_{i+2}$ will increase.
 This leads to a velocity decrease for the route segment between $H_i$ and $H_{i+1}$ and a velocity increase for $H_{i+1}$ and $H_{i+2}$.

-An example for a handover repositioning is shown in Figure [fig:1058handoveradapted].
+An example for a handover repositioning is shown in Figure \[fig:1058handoveradapted\].
 The green points are the handover positions observed by the handset.
 In contrast, the blue points are the estimated handover points.
 Handover were estimated with the above presented approach.
 The example illustrates that the second estimated handover is too far from the observed one away.
 Here a handover is made to a cell whose coverage the subscriber has not yet entered.
-Therefore, the above presented approach estimated a wrong handover position based on the assumption that;
-handovers happen at the edge of coverage cells.
+Therefore, the above presented approach estimated a wrong handover position based on the assumption that; handovers happen at the edge of coverage cells.

-![Derivation between the observed handover position and the estimated handover position](./images/1058handoveradapted.png "fig:")
+![Derivation between the observed handover position and the estimated handover position<span data-label="fig:1058handoveradapted"></span>](./images/1058handoveradapted){width="0.7\linewidth"}
-[fig:1058handoveradapted]

-This leads to a deviation between those handover points that resulted in an average route segment (i) velocity of 396 km/h (see Figure [fig:1058adaptioncomp]).
+This leads to a deviation between those handover points that resulted in an average route segment (i) velocity of 396 km/h (see Figure \[fig:1058adaptioncomp\]).
 On the other hand the route segment (i+1) velocity of the successive segment was only 44 km/h due to the increased route segment length.
 By applying the reposition algorithm the velocity of the route segment (i) was decreased to 80 km/h.
 The velocity of the other route segment (i+1) was increased to 77 km/h.

 While investigating the benefit of handover reposition we discovered that in some cases it is necessary to not only reposition one handover point but two.
 This needs to be done if the velocity transition from one route segment to another would lead to a high velocity of the second route segment.
 In such cases it is necessary to equally move the handover (i-1) and handover (i+1).
 Generally speaking this means that the velocity overrun from route segment (i) will be equally distributed over route segment (i-1) and (i+1).

-![Comparison between the velocity without adaption and with adaption](./images/1058adaptioncomp.png "fig:") [fig:1058adaptioncomp]
+![Comparison between the velocity without adaption and with adaption<span data-label="fig:1058adaptioncomp"></span>](./images/1058adaptioncomp){width="0.7\linewidth"}

 Implementation {#cha:implementation}
 ==============

 The following chapter will present the actually implemented system.
-The implementation is based on Chapter [cha:concepts] where the concepts for the system have been presented.
+The implementation is based on Chapter \[cha:concepts\] where the concepts for the system have been presented.
 Through out this chapter all parts of the system and their responsibilities will be explained.

 System Overview
 ---------------